aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/encrytion-and-protection/worksheet-protection/_index.md

 ### **Using Aspose.Cells**

-A worksheet can be unprotected by calling the [**Worksheet**](https://reference.aspose.com/cells/java/com.aspose.cells/worksheet) class' [**Unprotect**](https://reference.aspose.com/cells/java/com.aspose.cells/worksheet#unprotect--) method.
-The [**Unprotect**](https://reference.aspose.com/cells/java/com.aspose.cells/worksheet#unprotect--) method can be used in two ways, described below.
+A worksheet can be unprotected by calling the [**Worksheet**](https://reference.aspose.com/cells/java/com.aspose.cells/worksheet) class's [**Unprotect**](https://reference.aspose.com/cells/java/com.aspose.cells/worksheet#unprotect--) method.
+The **Unprotect** method can be used in two ways, described below.

 ### **Unprotecting a Simply Protected Worksheet**

-A simply protected worksheet is one which is not protected with a password.
-Such worksheets can be unprotected by calling the unprotect method without passing a parameter.
+A simply protected worksheet is one that is not password protected.
+Such worksheets can be unprotected by calling the `unprotect` method without passing a parameter.

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-UnprotectingSimplyProtectedWorksheet-UnprotectingSimplyProtectedWorksheet.java" >}}

-### **Unprotecting a Password Protected Worksheet**
+### **Unprotecting a Password‑Protected Worksheet**

-A password protected worksheet is one that is protected with a password.
-Such worksheets can be unprotected by calling an overloaded version of the Unprotect method that takes the password as a parameter.
+A password‑protected worksheet is one that is protected with a password.
+Such worksheets can be unprotected by calling an overloaded version of the **Unprotect** method that takes the password as a parameter.

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-UnprotectProtectSheet-UnprotectProtectSheet.java" >}}

 ## **Advanced Protection Settings since Excel XP**

 [Protecting Worksheets](/cells/java/protect-and-unprotect-worksheet/#protect-worksheets) discussed protecting a worksheet in Microsoft Excel 97 and 2000.
-But since the release of Excel 2002 or XP, Microsoft has added many advanced protection settings.
-These protection settings restrict or allow users to:
+Since the release of Excel 2002 (XP), Microsoft has added many advanced protection settings.
+These settings restrict or allow users to:

 - Delete rows or columns.
 - Edit contents, objects or scenarios.